 Piloncillo is a raw form of pure cane sugar that is commonly used in Mexican cooking and is sometimes referred to as Mexican brown sugar.
 This type of sugar has not been processed, leaving it with a golden brown color and a deliciously rich flavor similar to molasses, although it does not have any molasses in it.
 Piloncillo, also known as panela and panocha, can be used in the same way other types of sweeteners are used.

 What Is Piloncillo?

-When you need very fine piloncillo, use a grater.
-It does take a little more time than chopping it, but you'll find it worth the effort for some recipes, particularly cold drinks.
-Simply rub the piloncillo over the surface of the grater to grind it down.
+When very fine piloncillo is called for, it is best to use a grater.
+It does take a little more time than chopping, but it is worth the effort, particularly when adding to cold drinks.
+Rub the piloncillo over the surface of the grater to grind it down.

 Piloncillo has a much more complex flavor than brown sugar.
 It is reminiscent of burnt caramel, with some smokiness and hints of rum.
 A slightly acidic finish balances out the sweetness.

 Many delicious Mexican recipes use piloncillo, including desserts as well as hot and cold beverages.
 It is also an interesting ingredient in savory recipes and can be made into a syrup to pour over buñuelos.

 Cones of piloncillo are packaged in plastic and sold in various sizes, from small 2-ounce cones to large 8-ounce cones.
 Some recipes will list piloncillo in pounds, as in "1 pound of piloncillo."
 This may sound like a lot, but it is just two 8-ounce cones.